Abu Simbel Temples

 Why was Abu Simbel relocated?

-To save it from flooding caused by the creation of Lake Nasser during the construction of the Aswan High Dam.
+To save it from flooding caused by Lake Nasser’s creation after the construction of the High Dam.
+Those interested in Aswan’s engineering marvels often also visit the High Dam of Egypt.

 Who are the deities worshipped at Abu Simbel?

-The Great Temple honors Ramses II alongside Ra-Horakhty, Amun, and Ptah.
-The Small Temple is dedicated to Nefertari and the goddess Hathor.
+The Great Temple honors Ramses, Ra-Horakhty, Amun, and Ptah.
+The Small Temple honors Nefertari and Hathor.
+Similar divine representations can be admired inside Dendera Temple.

 How long should I spend at Abu Simbel?